Queenstown Airport Corporation

 - 24.99% by Auckland International Airport Limited (AIAL)

 Operating since 1935, Queenstown Airport is New Zealand’s fourth busiest airport.
 It is a strategic national and regional asset which contributes to the vibrancy and prosperity of New Zealand’s economy, its tourism sector and the regional communities served by the airport.
 More than 60 businesses and 700 people work across the airport precinct providing a broad range of services.

 The airport provides a domestic and international entry point to Queenstown, one of the world’s premium visitor destinations, and direct access to the Southern Lakes region which is home to some of New Zealand’s most iconic scenery and experiences.

 Residents and visitors, domestic and international alike, have access to daily air services to/from Auckland, Wellington and Christchurch, as well as direct trans-Tasman services to east coast Australia through the ports of Brisbane, Coolangatta, Sydney and Melbourne.
 Auckland and Sydney airports are the major international hub airports for long-haul travel.

 Queenstown Airport is also a base for various general aviation activities, including flightseeing and other commercial operations, search & rescue, life flights and other emergency services.
 It is New Zealand's busiest helicopter port and a popular choice for private jet customers who reside in or visit the region.

-Wanaka Airport is a general aviation airport with nearly 300 people working across 11 businesses.
+Wanaka Airport is a general aviation airport with nearly 300 people working in about 20 businesses.
 These include flightseeing, flight training, helicopter maintenance, skydiving, private recreational aviation and attractions.
 Since 1988, Wanaka Airport has been the home of the Warbirds over Wanaka International Airshow.
 In 2015, the airport joined a select group of NASA global test sites for its scientific space balloon programme.